r2d2-create/colombia-relief-map/README.md

 **Data Sources:**

-- **Donation Sites:** I web scraped the list of **verified** donation sites from the Flourish widget table in Documented NY's article here: https://documentedny.com/2026/08/11/colombia-earthquake-relief-nyc/ .
-In the `scraper.py` file, I converted donation-site addresses into latitude/longitude coordinates using the NYC Geoclient API.
-The scraper stores successful lookup results in `geocode_cache.json` and generates the map-ready `sites.json` dataset.
+- **Donation Sites:** In the `scraper.py` file, I web scraped the list of **verified** donation sites from the Flourish widget table embedded in Documented NY's article here: https://documentedny.com/2026/08/11/colombia-earthquake-relief-nyc/ .
+I then converted donation-site addresses into latitude/longitude coordinates using the NYC Geoclient API.
+The scraper stores successful geocoding results in `geocode_cache.json` and generates the map-ready `sites.json` dataset.

 - **Basemap:** I used CARTO Voyager raster tiles for the basemap and displayed OpenStreetMap and CARTO attribution in the application.

-- **Directions:** I obtained route geometry and turn-by-turn directions from the Google Routes API using a Cloudflare Worker proxy.
+- **Directions:** I obtained route geometry and turn-by-turn directions from the Google Routes API through a Cloudflare Worker proxy.

-- **Interactive map:** I ultimately built the web map with Leaflet, an open-source JavaScript library for interactive maps.
-I used Leaflet to render the donation-site markers, user pins, map popups, route lines, transit overlays, and interactive controls.
+- **Interactive map:** I built the web map with Leaflet, an open-source JavaScript library for interactive maps.
+I used Leaflet to render the donation-site markers, user pins, popups, route lines, transit overlays, and interactive controls.